 Crevasse formation, glacial movement, hidden crevasse detection, the equipment required to extricate yourself or another fallen victim, proper rope and gear, tie-in procedures and team movement are all part of what you will learn on a remarkable and spectacular day high in the mountains.

 Come with us for a fantastic day of adventure in terrain you will never forget.
-After an outing with MNGS, you can enjoy traveling on glaciers and avoid being one of the many who do so incorrectly and unsafely every day.
+After such an outing you can enjoy traveling on glaciers and avoid being one of the many who do so incorrectly and unsafely every day.

 Planned dates are posted on our Calendar, but we will also schedule a specific day for you and your own group anytime.